How to Write a Newsletter Article for Business Step-by-Step

 An issue of the Howard Center e-newsletter featuring one article -- an example of how to write an article for a business newsletter.

-Examples of company newsletter articles include the Howard Center e-newsletter (pictured), which features one nearly 500-word article.
+• The Howard Center e-newsletter (pictured) features a nearly 500-word article.

-It’s among several good healthcare newsletters.
+It’s among several strong healthcare newsletter examples.
 Learn more in What Are The Best Health and Wellness Newsletters?

 Gabrielle Yap, Senior Editor, Carnivore Style

-Curata reports that leading marketers use a mix of 65 percent created content and 25 percent curated content.
-Curation saves time (and money) and helps you keep producing engaging content consistently.
+Curata reports that leading marketers use a mix of 65 percent created content and 25 percent curated content, keeping their output consistent without burning out.

-To find good stories, list interesting things you saw or experienced recently, such as a colorful rainbow or a fun trip.
-Tie one to a useful business lesson or insight connected to your expertise.
-Then describe the experience, elaborating on the lesson.
-Joey Havens of the accounting firm HORNE does this well.
+To find good stories, list interesting things you saw or experienced recently, like a colorful rainbow or a fun trip.
+Tie one to a useful business lesson or insight related to your expertise.
+Then elaborate on the experience.
+Joey Havens does this well.

 Dr. Jerry Friedman, Doctor of Dental Surgery, North Jersey Oral & Maxillofacial Surgery

 Corporate Visions research shows that emails personalized to certain industries had 24 percent higher click-throughs and 50 percent more scheduled meetings.
-According to MailModo, AI can help you segment lists and personalize emails.
+According to MailModo, AI can help you segment lists and personalize emails more efficiently.

 Business customers can be too busy to spend ten minutes reading your newsletter.
-Consider the length wisely while you keep your audience and what you might know about them in mind.
+Choose the length wisely while you keep your audience and what you might know about them in mind.

-AI software may shortcut outlining, especially if you seek inspiration.
-For example, ChatGPT 3.5 created the outline below for this article.
+AI software can shortcut outlining, especially if you seek inspiration.
+For example, ChatGPT 3.5 created the pictured outline for this article.

-If you’re weighing whether AI could help you, compare ChatGPT’s outline to the structure of this post, which I wrote without AI.
-If I had given it a more specific prompt, ChatGPT might have taken a more creative approach.
+If you’re weighing whether AI could help you, compare it to the structure of this post, which I wrote without AI.
+If I had given it a more specific prompt, ChatGPT might have gotten more creative.

 How to Write a Short Article for a Business Newsletter